Interpersonal Violence Education and Response: Sexual Harassment, Sexual Assault, Domestic Violence, Dating Violence and Stalking

-Victims of sexual assault, domestic violence, dating violence, or stalking who engage with the Office of Support and Safety Assessment or Women and Gender Advocacy Center are informed that they have several options available to them for involving law enforcement and campus authorities:
+Victims of sexual assault, domestic violence, dating violence, or stalking who engage with the Office of Title IX Programs and Gender Equity are informed, in writing, that they have several options available to them for involving law enforcement and university authorities:

 - For crimes occurring off‐campus, contact law enforcement for the local jurisdiction.
 Fort Collins Police Services may be reached at 970‐221‐6540.
 When a police report is made, the police will interview the person making the report, the victims, any witnesses, and the person or people alleged to have committed a crime.

 Receive assistance in reporting the incident to the police

 - For help in making a report to law enforcement, contact the Office of Title IX Programs and Gender Equity by calling 970‐491‐1715.
 They will explain the steps required and what is involved, and will contact the appropriate law enforcement agency on your behalf to help you make the